-Scientists have proven that nutrition, lifestyle and environment (climate and environmental factors) have a huge impact on health.
+Nutrition, lifestyle and environment (climate and environmental factors) have a huge impact on health.
 Mediterranean diet reduces cholesterol levels, blood pressure and risk of diabetes.

-Age Related Macular Degeneration is a very common disease whose main risk factor is advanced age.
+Age Related Macular Degeneration (ARMD) is a very common disease whose main risk factor is advanced age.
 ARMD is the most common cause of vision loss in developed countries among people over 65 years old.
 It is characterized by the appearance of progressive and degenerative alterations in the macular area (the central part of the retina).

-How is it linked to nutrition?
+How is ARMD linked to nutrition?